 - Outdoor Allergens — Ragweed is very prevalent in the fall and can produce (and send airborne) up to one billion pollen grains per plant, making it responsible for 75% of reactions in people with hay fever allergies.
 Another big outdoor allergen this time of year is mold, which can lurk in the stalks of your favorite corn maze or hay bale ride, not to mention all those beautiful mounds of multi-colored leaves.

 - Indoor Allergens — If you’re thinking the best way to avoid fall allergies is to stay indoors, think again.
 A recent independent study found that indoor air can be 10 times more polluted than outdoor air.
-Part of the reason for this is that, in addition to existing indoor allergens like dust mites and pet dander, outdoor allergens sneak indoors on our clothes, our hair, our pets and more.
+Part of the reason for this is that, in addition to existing indoor allergens, outdoor allergens sneak indoors on our clothes, our hair, our pets and more.

 - Airborne Allergens — Opening windows and doors seems like a good idea in milder temperatures, but that fresh air can also carry airborne allergens, such as ragweed, right into your home, especially on days with high pollen counts.
 If you still want to air out your home, consider consulting a website or app from a reputable source, such as The Weather Channel, that offers an allergy tracking feature to monitor allergen levels in your area and wait for low level days before throwing your doors and windows wide open.

 Again, like colds and the flu, you can limit exposure to allergens, but you can’t block them out completely.
 The second step is to reduce and remove existing allergens for maximum relief.
 High-efficiency filters and regular cleaning can help reduce and remove common non-living allergens and relieve fall allergy symptoms.